What Is Title Insurance & Why Do I Need It?

 Why the Seller Needs to Provide Title Insurance

 Any prospective buyer will need evidence that their investment in your property is free of title defects.
 In fact, your contract of sale probably requires it.
 The title insurance policy that you provide the buyer is a guarantee that you are selling a clear title to your real estate, unencumbered by any legal attachments that might limit or jeopardize ownership.
 Our underwriter’s name, Commonwealth Land Title, carries special authority: it reassures your buyer that the title has passed the most careful scrutiny.
 In addition, it can help your deal close more quickly and easily.
+Further, we have 2 additional underwriters (WFG and Westcor Land Title) for broader protection for our clients.

 Isn’t purchasing both the Owner’s and Mortgagee’s Policies a double payment or duplicate coverage?